dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1513: Cultural organizations benefit local economies.
+### T1513: They create jobs, attract tourists, and bolster the local economy.

 |Support|
 |---|